-Was the talk of golf at Royal Birkdale two years ago when he became the first man to achieve a round of 62 in any of the four majors.
+Was the talk of golf at Royal Birkdale in 2017 when he became the first man to achieve a round of 62 in any of the four majors.

-It followed no fewer than 31 scores of 63, 10 of them in The Open, yet for Grace, who finished joint sixth, it was not his lowest on the European Tour.
-That was a 12 under par 60 at Kingsbarns in his capture of the 2012 Alfred Dunhill Links Championship.
+It followed 31 scores of 63, 10 of them in The Open, yet for Grace, who finished joint sixth, it was not his lowest on the European Tour.
+That was a 12-under par 60 at Kingsbarns in his capture of the 2012 Alfred Dunhill Links Championship.

-Since attending the European qualifying school in 2011 he has reached the world top 10 and has finished fourth and fifth in the US Open and third and fourth in the PGA Championship.
-Had his first PGA Tour success at the 2016 RBC Heritage and was third behind Rory McIlroy and Danny Willett on the 2015 European Tour “Race to Dubai” money list.
-Earned his third Presidents Cup cap in 2017.
+Since attending the European Tour Qualifying School in 2011 he has reached the world’s top 10 and finished fourth and fifth in the U.S. Open and third and fourth in the PGA Championship.

 He had his first PGA Tour success at the 2016 RBC Heritage and claimed his second in February’s Puerto Rico Open by finishing eagle-birdie for a one-stroke win.